Me with the beings I tend on a daily basis (and who also tend me).

 • Breathy meditations with distracting New Age music in the background.

-• Content that pressures you to feel #grateful for your domestic burdens, especially if you’re shouldering an unjust amount.
+• Sanctimommy content that suggests you should be #grateful for your domestic burdens, especially if you’re shouldering an unjust amount.
 Or content that pressures you to feel any specific way at all.

-• Content that is not intersectional — that is, that does not acknowledge the stressors and obstacles faced by mindfulness practitioners and caregivers who experience any marginalized identity, or several overlapping ones.
-Patriarchy-fueled misbehavior in particular is sadly just as common in the world of mindfulness as anywhere else, so we will be using our critical thinking here to ensure we stay focused on dismantling oppression everywhere, which is the ultimate act of compassion.
+• Content that is not intersectional — that is, that does not acknowledge the stressors and obstacles faced by caregivers who experience any marginalized identity, or several overlapping ones.

 If this sounds good to you, you can: